eclipse-kura/kura/_posts/config/2017-05-07-firewall-configuration.md

 ## Firewall Linux Configuration

 This section describes the changes applied by Kura at the Linux networking configuration.
-Please read the following note before proceeding with manual changes of the Linux networking configuration.
+Please read the following note before proceeding with manual changes in the Linux networking configuration.

-{% include alerts.html message='It is NOT recommended performing manual editing of the Linux networking configuration files when the gateway configuration is being managed through Kura.
+{% include alerts.html message='Manual editing of the Linux networking configuration file is NOT recommended when the gateway configuration is being managed through Kura.
 While Linux may correctly accept manual changes, Kura may not be able to interpret the new configuration resulting in an inconsistent state.' %}

 When a new firewall configuration is submitted, the iptables command is executed accordingly the desired configuration and the rules are saved into the /etc/sysconfig/iptables file.

 ## Open Ports

-If Kura is running on a gateway, all TCP/UDP ports are closed by default unless custom rules are added to the /etc/sysconfig/iptables file. .
+If Kura is running on a gateway, all TCP/UDP ports are closed by default unless custom rules are added to the /etc/sysconfig/iptables file.
 Therefore, if a user needs to connect to a specific port on a gateway, it is insufficient to have an application listening on the desired port; the port also needs to be opened in the firewall.

 To open a port using the Administration Console, select the **Firewall** option located in the **System** area.
 The **Firewall** configuration display appears in the main window.
 With the **Open Ports** tab selected, click the **New** button.
 The **New Open Port Entry** form appears.